aragostinho/aragostinho.github.io/_posts/2018-04-10-configuring-https-aws-certificate-manager-on-windows-ec2.markdown

 After a couple of minutes, try to access using you domain with HTTP or HTTPS.
 The DNS had alreadying routed to ELB and ACM granted a valid certificate to domain.
 If you followed each step carefully: **CONGRATULATIONS YOU HAVE A SSL CERTIFICATE RUNNING ON AWS EC2**

-## CAUTION: DONT GO LIVE YOUR APPLICATION BEFORE READ ABOVE:
+## CAUTION: DON'T LAUNCH YOUR APPLICATION BEFORE READ BELOW:
- There a lof of application adjustements and SEO best practices to do before go live your application using HTTPs:
+There a lot of application adjustments and SEO best practices that ou MUST do before launching your application.

  .
 Apply Cannonical HTTP to HTTPS.
 Should have exists only one point of access using HTTPs.
  .
 Certify resource paths (img/js/css resources) all of them must rewrite HTTP to HTTPs